ananvodo/Concatenate-GRO-files-GROMACS/README.md

-# Concatenate-GRO-files-GROMACS-
-concatenate multiple GRO files
+# Concatenate GRO files (GROMACS)
+(for python 3.x)

+This program is to concatenate multiple GRO files.
+Read the "Use" description in the python program for more information.